 - To Avoid XSS

 To inspect the user submitted data for XSS attacks.

-Once the project setup is done, connect to the URL using jsoup and get the html content as document.
+Once the project setup is done, connect to the URL using jsoup and get the HTML content as a document.

 Document doc = Jsoup.connect("http://www.amazon.com/Samsung-XE303C12-A01US-Chromebook-Wi-Fi-11-6-Inch/dp/B009LL9VDG/ref=sr_1_1?ie=UTF8&qid=1366683807&sr=8-1&keywords=laptop").get();

-Now, look at the view source of the mentioned URL to know the html tags to be extracted.
-In this case, we are trying to extract product name and the price.
-From the html source, we came to know that the product name is available under span tag given below.
+Now, look at the view source of the mentioned URL to know the HTML tags to be extracted.
+In this case, we are trying to extract the product name and the price.
+From the HTML source, we came to know that the product name is available under a span tag given below.

-So, from the document, we need to extract span tag by calling select method.
+So, from the document, we need to extract a span tag by calling the select method.